nsrau/azure-docs.it-it/articles/sql-database/sql-database-aad-authentication-configure.md

 > [!NOTE]
 > Gli utenti che non hanno un account Azure Active Directory, incluso l'account amministratore di Azure SQL Server, non possono creare utenti di Azure Active Directory, perché non hanno l'autorizzazione per convalidare con Azure Active Directory gli utenti di database proposti.

-## <a name="provision-an-azure-active-directory-administrator-for-your-managed-instance"></a>Effettuare il provisioning di un amministratore Azure Active Directory per l'istanza gestita
+## <a name="provision-an-azure-active-directory-administrator-for-your-managed-instance"></a>Provision an Azure Active Directory administrator for your managed instance

 > [!IMPORTANT]
-> Eseguire questa procedura solo se si esegue il provisioning di un'istanza gestita.
-Questa operazione può essere eseguita solo dall'amministratore globale/aziendale o da un amministratore del ruolo con privilegi in Azure AD.
+> Only follow these steps if you are provisioning a managed instance.
+This operation can only be executed by Global/Company administrator or a Privileged Role Administrator in Azure AD.
 Di seguito viene descritta la procedura da seguire per concedere le autorizzazioni agli utenti con privilegi diversi nella directory.

 > [!NOTE]
-> Per gli amministratori Azure AD per MI creato prima della disponibilità generale, ma continua a funzionare dopo la versione GA, non esiste alcuna modifica funzionale al comportamento esistente.
-Per ulteriori informazioni, vedere la sezione [nuova Azure ad funzionalità di amministrazione per mi](#new-azure-ad-admin-functionality-for-mi) .
+> For Azure AD admins for MI created prior to GA, but continue operating post GA, there is no functional change to the existing behavior.
+For more information, see the [New Azure AD admin functionality for MI](#new-azure-ad-admin-functionality-for-mi) section for more details.

-L'istanza gestita deve avere le autorizzazioni per leggere Azure AD per eseguire correttamente le attività, ad esempio l'autenticazione degli utenti tramite l'appartenenza ai gruppi di sicurezza o la creazione di nuovi utenti.
-Per eseguire questa operazione, è necessario concedere le autorizzazioni per l'istanza gestita per leggere Azure AD.
+Your managed instance needs permissions to read Azure AD to successfully accomplish tasks such as authentication of users through security group membership or creation of new users.
+For this to work, you need to grant permissions to managed instance to read Azure AD.
 Per eseguire questa operazione sono disponibili due metodi. È possibile usare il portale e PowerShell.
 I passaggi seguenti illustrano entrambi i metodi.

 1. Nell'angolo in alto a destra del portale di Azure scegliere la connessione per visualizzare un elenco a discesa delle possibili directory di Active Directory.

 2. Scegliere la directory corretta come directory predefinita di Azure AD.

-   Questo passaggio collega la sottoscrizione associata a Active Directory con istanza gestita, assicurandosi che sia utilizzata la stessa sottoscrizione per Azure AD e per l'istanza gestita.
+   Questo passaggio collega la sottoscrizione associata ad Active Directory con Istanza gestita, verificando che venga usata la stessa sottoscrizione per Azure AD e per l'istanza gestita.

-3. Passare a istanza gestita e selezionare quella che si vuole usare per l'integrazione Azure AD.
+3. Passare a Istanza gestita e selezionare l'istanza da usare per l'integrazione con Azure AD.

    ![aad](./media/sql-database-aad-authentication/aad.png)

 4. Selezionare il banner nella parte superiore della pagina di amministrazione di Active Directory e concedere l'autorizzazione all'utente corrente.
-Se si è connessi come amministratore globale/aziendale in Azure AD, è possibile eseguire questa operazione dalla portale di Azure o usando PowerShell con lo script seguente.
+If you're logged in as Global/Company administrator in Azure AD, you can do it from the Azure portal or using PowerShell with the script below.

     ![concessione di autorizzazioni-portale](./media/sql-database-aad-authentication/grant-permissions.png)